roman-milk/roman-milk.github.io/patty-screws-up.md

  "Why didn't you say something?
 I'm only doing what you seemed to want to do.
 All you had to do was say, "Whoa up girl" and I would have stopped.
 You sow your wild oats when you are young honey, but I know there comes a time when you have to stop and grow up."

  Just that quick the wildness was gone, but deep down in my heart I knew it was still there.
 It was suppressed, but it was still there, but I loved Patty and I pushed the worry aside and we got married.
-Report_Story #2